hodlplebstr/nostr-signer/README.md

 1. Navigate to your root directory
 `cd /my/repos/nostr-signer`

+1. Install dependencies
+`npm i`

 1. Start the script
 `npm start`

 1. The first prompt you will see is `Enter your nsec -or- press [enter] for .env: `
 You can enter another nsec here, or press [enter] to use the nsec that you put into your .env file.

-1. The second prompt you will is `Enter your Note Text: `
+1. The second prompt you will see is `Enter your Note Text: `
 This is where you type the content of your note.
 (currently does not work with line breaks)